5 Fun Things to Do on Eid al-Adha

-How to Prepare for Eid
+How to Prepare for Eid al-Adha

 Make a list of all the people you want to get gifts for and try to shop early.
 If you don’t have time to visit stores, shop online.
 Don’t wait till the last minute to think about gifts as you want to make sure the presents will arrive before the blessed day.

-4. Try to take time off
+Tip #4.
+Try to take time off.

 Eid is best spent with loved ones.
 Try to safely visit friends and family.
 But don’t forget the loved ones who might be out of the state (or the country).
 Make a list of the people you want to call on Eid to ensure you don’t miss anyone.

-6. Plan for a light breakfast
+Tip #6.
+Plan for a light breakfast.

-Your stomach might not be used to the early morning food.
+After fasting, your stomach might not be used to the early morning food.
 As tempting as it might be, try to keep it light in the morning.
 You can’t go wrong with some delicious dates and coffee.
 Then you’ll have extra space for all the delicious treats later in the day.